chendicao/Analysis-of-Water-Control-Structures-on-Cluster/README.md

 ```sh
 bash HPCjob.sh
 ```
-Reconstruct your result if using mpirun to do pararell computing.
+Reconstruct your result if using mpirun to do parallel computing.
 ```sh
 bash HPCrecon.sh
 ```

 ## View your result
-Open dummy file foam.foam in ParaView to visulize your simulation result.
+Open dummy file foam.foam in ParaView to view your simulation result.
 ```sh
 paraview &
 ```